amir1376/debugboard/README.md

 val watchable = FlowWatchable("variable", flow)
 ```

-add to watch list
+Add to watch list

 ```kotlin
 debugBoard.variableWatcher.addWatch(watchable)
 ```

-and after you don't want to watch this anymore
+And after you don't want to watch this anymore

 ```kotlin
 debugBoard.variableWatcher.removeWatch(watchable)
 ```

-now when `stateFlow` changes you will be notified in Web Panel
+Now when `stateFlow` changes you will be notified in Web Panel
 ```kotlin
 stateFlow.value = "ha ha"
 ```